OpenNebula/docs/source/management_and_operations/backups/operations.rst

 ============
 - Incremental backups are only available for KVM and qcow2 disks
 - Live backups are only supported for KVM
-- Attaching a disk to a VM that had an incremental backup previosly made will yield an error.
+- Attaching a disk to a VM that had an incremental backup previously made will yield an error.
 The `--reset` option for the backup operation is required to recreate a new incremental chain
 - Incremental backups on VMs with disk or system snapshots is not supported

 Preparing VMs for Backups